 Book Clubs

 Like reading books and talking about life and happiness?
 Then these could be the groups for you.
 We come together for one common interest—books.
 Yet, in exploring the stories or history together, we will discover we have so much more in common as well.
 We try to find new areas to branch into each month.
 We may invite OLLI authors with manuscripts ready for publication.
-We don’t break the stories down, clinically, piece by piece.
+We don’t break the stories down clinically, piece by piece.
 Instead, we prefer to discuss the story in general terms and how it relates to us.
+There are four separate clubs to choose from—see below.

 “Genreflections” Book Club